 Tipple in mobile location-based apps

-The Tipple software suite has been adapted to provide apps for selected research projects:
+The Tipple software suite has been adapted to provide apps for selected research and community projects:

 The Hamilton Gardens app was developed in collaboration with the Hamilton Gardens and offers information about the themed gardens based on the location of the user.
 Users can continue walking through the gardens while the app reads the text aloud.